 5. Italy tour with my Nana

 This is really the trip that started it all for me… my love of travel, Europe, road trips, new food, new people, new smells and sounds… exploring how people live in different parts of the world.
-SEEING what you read about in books right before your eyes.
+Seeing what you read about in books right before your eyes.

-I was super lucky to travel ALL around Italy with my Nana when I was 19 years old.
-She was going on a senior citizen tour with about 50 other 60+ somethings and needed a travel companion!
+I was super lucky to travel all around Italy with my Nana when I was 19 years old.
+She was going on a tour with about 50 other 60+ somethings and needed a travel companion!
 I literally got the lucky ticket so to speak being the right age and place in life where my going was an option.
 We flew into Venice, drove up to the north along the alps, then down to the Italian Riviera, then Florence, Tuscany, Pisa, ending in Rome.
 It was a bit slower paced than I probably would have gone seeing as I was with my Nana, but we had such an amazing time.
 My favorite night was a wine tasting dinner in Tuscany at the Pucci Castle.
 Our table of older ladies downed 6 bottles of wine and the whole group was drunkenly belting out Frank Sinatra songs the bus ride back to the hotel.
 My nana passed away last year… the days following my wedding actually.
-We were really good buddies she and I, and I’m forever grateful for that experience with her.
+We were really good friends, she and I, and I’m forever grateful for that experience with her.